UNR-ACM/exception_tutorial/exception_workshop_readme.txt

 essentially defines a variable of a given exception type.
 That variable lives ONLY in the scope of the catch block.

+If an exception is not caught by your program, the OS will have to catch it and your program will crash.

 Notice that the exception variable of the catch block has a '&' operator in its definition.
 This makes it a reference variable which, among other things, enables inheritance/polymorphism properties.
 It's a good habit